-Sensitivity of land-atmosphere coupling strength to perturbations of early-morningchanging atmospheric temperature and moisture over Europe profiles in the European summer of the local coupling process chain.
+Abstract.
+The quantification of land-atmosphere coupling strength is still challenging, particularly in the atmospheric segment of the local coupling process chain.
 This is in part caused by a lack of spatially comprehensive observations of atmospheric temperature and specific humidity which form the verification basis for the common process-based coupling metrics.
 In this study, we aim at investigating where uncertainty in the atmospheric temperature and moisture affect the land-atmosphere coupling strength over Europe, and how changes in the mean temperature and moisture, as well as their vertical gradients influence the coupling.
 For this purpose, we implemented systematic a-posteriori modifications to the temperature and moisture fields from a regional climate simulation to create a spread in the atmospheric conditions.
-Afterwards, the processbased coupling metric 'convective triggering potential - low-level humidity index framework was applied to each modification case.
+Afterwards, the process-based coupling metric 'convective triggering potential - low-level humidity index framework was applied to each modification case.

 Comparing all modification cases to the unmodified control case revealed that a strong coupling hotspot region in north-eastern Europe was insensitive to temperature and moisture changes, although the number of potential coupling days varied by up to 20 days per summer season.
 The predominance of positive feedbacks remained unchanged in the northern part of the hotspot, alike none of the modifications changed the frequent inhibition of feedbacks due to dry conditions in the atmosphere over the Mediterranean and the Iberian Peninsula.
 However, in the southern hotspot region in the north of the Black Sea, the dominant coupling class frequently switched between wet soil advantage and transition zone.
 Thus, both the coupling strength and the predominant sign of feedbacks were sensitive to changes in temperature and moisture in this region.
-This implies not only uncertainty in the quantification of land-atmosphere coupling strength but also the potential that climate change induced 25 temperature and moisture changes considerably impact the climate there, because they also change the predominant atmospheric response to land surface wetness.
-Land atmosphere coupling can have a crucial impact on convective initiation.
-Yet, uncertainty remains in the analyses of the atmospheric segment of the coupling between land surface wetness and the triggering of deep moist convection, particularly over Europe.
-One reason for this is a lack of suitable data.
-To overcome this limitation, we perturb early morning temperature and moisture profiles from a regional climate simulation covering the period
+This implies not only uncertainty in the quantification of land-atmosphere coupling strength but also the potential that climate change induced temperature and moisture changes considerably impact the climate there, because they also change the predominant atmospheric response to land surface wetness.